robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ]

 ???
-I hope this discussion provides a strong motivation to pursue security engineering activities throughout the system lifecycle.
-But engineering activities tend to be time and resource intensive.
-So we need a systems engineering perspective that identifies the cyber components that are relevant for the engineering effort.
-They help us scope the required engineering effort.
+Now we start to create a shared understanding of the cyber components that will be central to the systems engineering effort.

 ---
 # Terminology